Petropavl: In Soviet period

-In 1918, Petropavlovsk became one of the centers of the white movement.
-On may 31, the Siberian Cossacks of chief V. I. Volkov, with the support of the Czechoslovaks, overthrew the Soviet government.
-Colonel Pankratov became the commandant of the city.
-The ideological justification for the resistance was the support of the Constituent Assembly COSSACKS PRIISHIMJE AT the BEGINNING of the CIVIL WAR (summer 1918).
-During the Peter and Paul operation of the 5th army on October 31, 1919, Soviet power was restored in the city.
+In 1918, Petropavlovsk became one of the centers of the White Russian movement.
+On May 31, the chief of the Siberian Cossacks V. I. Volkov, with the support of the Czechoslovaks, overthrew the Soviet government.
+Colonel Pankratov became the commander of the city.
+The ideological justification for the resistance was the support of the Constituent Assembly.
+During the Peter and Paul operation of the 5th Army on October 31, 1919, Soviet power was restored in the city.

-In 1919-1921.
-Petropavlovsk is a district city in the Omsk province of the RSFSR.
+In 1919–1921, Petropavlovsk was a district city in the Omsk province of the RSFSR.

 On August 26, 1920, the decree of the Central Executive Committee and the SNK of the RSFSR on the formation of the Autonomous Kyrgyz Republic (1920-1925), later the Cossack ASSR, was signed.
-Then four uyezds of the Omsk province of the RSFSR (existed in 1919-1925) (Atbasar, Akmolinsky, Kokchetavsky and Petropavlovsk) temporarily remained under the jurisdiction of the Sibrevkom until the final decision of the Extraordinary authorized Commission of the Kaztsik on the reception of this territory.
-The Commission had two main tasks.
+Then four uyezds of the Omsk province of the RSFSR (existed in 1919–1925) (Atbasar, Akmolinsky, Kokchetavsky and Petropavlovsk) temporarily remained under the jurisdiction of the Sibrevkom until the final decision of the Extraordinary authorized Commission of the Kaztsik on the reception of this territory.
+The commission had two main tasks.
 First, to prepare the conditions for the implementation of administrative reform, as a result of which Petropavlovsk from a district city was to become the administrative center of the Akmola province.
 Secondly, to establish the borders of this province with other provinces of the RSFSR.
 On April 26, 1921, the resolution of the Extraordinary authorized Commission of Kaztsik on the admission and organization of the Akmola province with the administrative center in the city of Petropavlovsk was issued.

-From April 26, 1921 to January 17, 1928, Petropavlovsk was the administrative center of the Akmola province of the Kirghiz (from 1925 — Kazak) ASSR, which existed in 1920-1928[20].
+From April 26, 1921, to January 17, 1928, Petropavlovsk was the administrative center of the Akmola province of the Kirghiz (from 1925 — Kazak) ASSR, which existed in 1920-1928[20].

-From January 17, 1928 to may 10, 1928, Petropavlovsk was the administrative center of the Kyzyl-Zhar district of the Kazakh ASSR.
+From January 17, 1928, to May 10, 1928, Petropavlovsk was the administrative center of the Kyzyl-Zhar district of the Kazakh ASSR.

 From May 10, 1928 to December 17, 1930, Petropavlovsk was the administrative center of the Petropavlovsk district of the Cossack ASSR.

 From December 17, 1930 to March 10, 1932, Petropavlovsk was directly controlled by the Republican government of the Cossack ASSR.

-1932–36 years.
-Petropavlovsk is the administrative center of the Karaganda region of the Kazakh ASSR.
+From 1932–36, Petropavlovsk was the administrative center of the Karaganda region of the Kazakh ASSR.

-From 1936 to the present, Petropavlovsk is the regional center of the established North Kazakhstan region within the Kazakh SSR and since 1991 the Republic of Kazakhstan.
+From 1936, Petropavlovsk was the regional center of the established North Kazakhstan region within the Kazakh SSR and since 1991, the Republic of Kazakhstan.

-In 1941, the great Patriotic war began in the USSR; many heavy machinery factories were evacuated to the deep rear.
-At that time, Petropavlovsk was also a deep rear.
-Such factories operating in Petropavlovsk as the V. I. Lenin Plant, the S. M. Kirov Plant, and the V. V. Kuibyshev Plant were built in Petropavlovsk to build heavy equipment, i.e. tanks, armored personnel carriers, and so on.
-At the moment, factories produce and assemble small equipment.
+In 1941, when the USSR was invaded by the Axis powers during World War II, many factories producing heavy machinery were evacuated to the east.
+Many factories, such as the V. I. Lenin Plant, the S. M. Kirov Plant, and the V. V. Kuibyshev Plant, were built in Petropavlovsk to manufacture heavy equipment for the war, i.e. tanks, armored personnel carriers, and so on.
+Today, the remaining factories mostly produce and assemble small equipment.